Skenea trochoides: Description

 The size of the shell varies between 2 mm and 3 mm.
 The white shell is perforate, somewhat solid.
 It is opaque, smooth, and shining.
 The base of the shell contains sometimes a few faint oblique, curved lines;.
 The four whorls are convex and have a deep suture.
 The columellar lip is vertical, forming a slight angle with the outer lip at their junction.

 Distribution

-This species occurs in Arctic waters and in the northern Atlantic Ocean off Greenland, the Faroes and Scandinavia at depths between 60 m and 160 m.
+This species occurs in Arctic Ocean and in the northern Atlantic Ocean off Greenland, the Faroes and Scandinavia at depths between 60 m and 160 m.